 Role

-Laurence Shaw is a Senior Lecturer in Mathematics in the School of Science and Technology.
 He specialises in probability and statistics but also teaches pure mathematics and professional skills modules.
-Most of his teaching is on the Mathematics cluster of courses and he is currently the module leader for Professional Mathemtics Skills and Applied Statistics (Year 3), Problem Solving (Year 2) and is also the Year 2 Tutor.
-Laurence also teaches on the Stochastic Processes module (Year 3) as well as teaching mathematics and statistics to first year Forensic Science students within the Professional Skills for Forensic Science and Technical Skills for Forensic Science modules along with occasional guest lectures for 2nd/3rd year Forensics students.
+Most of his teaching is on the Mathematics cluster of courses and he is currently the module leader for Professional Mathematics Skills, Applied Statistics (Year 3), Mathematical Enterprise, and Mathematical Modelling & Quality Control for Business (Year 2).
+He is also the Year 2 Tutor.
+Laurence also teaches on the Stochastic Processes module (Year 3) as well as teaching mathematics and statistics to first-year Forensic Science students within the Professional Skills for Forensic Science and Technical Skills for Forensic Science modules along with occasional guest lectures for 2nd/3rd year Forensics students.

 Career overview

-Laurence achieved a BA (Hons) in Mathematics from Homerton College, Cambridge in 2010, an MSc in Statistics and Applied Probability from the University of Nottingham in 2012 and a PhD from the same institution in 2016.
+Laurence achieved a BA (Hons) in Mathematics from Homerton College, Cambridge in 2010, an MSc in Statistics and Applied Probability from the University of Nottingham in 2012 and a PhD in Mathematics from the same institution in 2016.
 Throughout 2016, Laurence also undertook a series of short-term research positions at the University of Nottingham, acting as a statistical partner in projects with the Schools of Medicine, Engineering, Biosciences and Veterinary Science.
-He has been a lecturer at NTU since 2017, achieving FHEA status in 2018 and winning the Vice Chancellor's Outstanding Early Career Teacher Award in 2019 for his work on making the lecture theatre a more active learning environment.
+He has been a lecturer at NTU since 2017, achieving SFHEA status in 2023 and winning the Vice Chancellor's Outstanding Early Career Teacher Award in 2019 for his work on making the lecture theatre a more active learning environment.

 Research areas